Analysis | Some Bankers Deserve a Bonus This Year

-A slew of fiscal and monetary policy responses to the pandemic, including a big increase in central bank bond buying, has propelled the market rally that boosted European banks’ fixed-income and equity trading this year.
+A slew of fiscal and monetary policy responses to the pandemic, including a big increase in central bank bond buying, has propelled the market rally that boosted European banks’ fixed-income and equity trading in 2020.
 So you can see why policy makers are wary of a political backlash over unjustified rewards.
 A summer missive from the ECB to euro-zone bank bosses was clear: The reputational impact of variable-remuneration payments in a global crisis “should not be underestimated.”

 Nonetheless, the ECB should resist the urge to quash entirely the ability of banks to compensate — and thereby retain — their top performers.
 That’s for one simple reason: Wall Street investment banks.